Riku737/Riku737/README.md

 - 🏫 Who am I: Software Engineering Student at the University of Ottawa.
 - 🗣️ Languages I speak: Python, HTML, CSS, and JavaScript.
 - 🔨 Tools I'm skilled with: GitHub, Git, Figma, Adobe XD, and Trello.
-- 🌱 Areas of interest: Web design and development, and software engineering.
+- 🌱 Areas of interest: Web design, web development, and software engineering.
 - ⚡ Fun fact about me: I didn't take the photo featured in my profile picture.

 <hr>